 Manuscript information and files submitted to the article sizing tool will be saved for 120 days.
 Authors may return to modify the manuscript data or replace files as necessary.
 Use the locator ID provided in the estimate email to retrieve the previous estimate record.

 This tool is not part of the submission process and is intended for pre-submission manuscript preparation only.
-Authors submitting a revised Direct Submission, revised Direct Submission Plus, Contributed, Contributed Plus, or Inaugural Article will be required to repeat the estimate process as part of their submission.

 Instructions for generating a manuscript length estimate